theonaunheim/surgeo/docs/source/usage.rst

 .. code-block::

+    $ surgeo_gui
+    # Or alternatively if you have installed the module
-    $ surgeo
+    $ python -m surgeo

 .. image:: ./_static/gui_example.gif

-To use the CLI, type in "surgeo" followed by your arguments.
+To use the CLI, type in "surgeo_cli" followed by your arguments.
 The first argument is the input file path, the second argument is the output file path, and the third argument is the model being used.
 There are also optional argument to define the name of the ZCTA and surname columns if